 Do we need a “Love School”?
 How would we teach it?

-We know that happiness and fulfilment and satisfaction come from love, not greed or fear.
+We know happiness, fulfilment, and satisfaction come from love, not greed or fear.

-I love helping people be the best they can, I love inspiring hope and joy in people and organisations and encouraging people.
+I love helping people be their best, inspiring hope and joy in people and organisations and encouraging people.
 I love learning how to do this better and better.
 Love isn’t a feeling.
 It’s a verb.
 It’s something you DO.
 I’ve helped dozens of people discover what they love to do and encouraged people to go and do it.
-Love is whatever you do that leads to growth in the wholeness, integrity, health, confidence, and fulfilment of the beloved.
+Love is whatever you do that leads to growth in the beloved’s wholeness, integrity, health, confidence, and fulfilment.
 (Which can be an individual, a team, an organisation, a garden, or a planet).

-We could, and maybe we must have a world that we work together in love to heal and savour.
+We could, and maybe we must have a world in which we work together in love to heal and savour.

 I have spent much of my life learning how to love.
 It’s the “secret” ingredient that underlies all my practice.
 Of course, I’ve got much more to learn.
-I think we urgently need a “Love School” because we just need more love, which will chase away greed and fear.
+We urgently need a “Love School” because we need more love, which will chase away greed and fear.

 Now I come to my questions.